AdicherlaVenkataSai/iiec-python/docker_readme.md

 -  Docker containers provides the `isolation` (if we affected with any bug/virus) it cant affect the outside the container.
 In general we can lauch `one container` for `one program` (python - os1, firefox - os2 ...).
 -  Inside the docker program gives output as CLI/text - can be displayed on terminal, but when it gives output as GUI(Chrome, firefox, other GUI applications) - it gives error `no DISPLAY environment variable specified`.
 -  **Does it mean can't we lauch a GUI pogram in docker contianer?
 YES but how?**
+-  `docker rmi <os-name>:<os-version>` -  to remove the image os, if its shown any error we can force it remove using `-f` (in end).
+-  old:`docker --help`, new: `docker <management-commands> --help` - all commands of docker is available.
+-  `docker <special-commands> <other-options>` -  it's more specific each type special-commands/management-commands (container, image, volume, swarm). old:`docker <command> options`, new: `docker <management-commands> <command> options`.
+-  `echo date` - treats date as a string, `echo $(date)` - treats it as command and returns the output.
+-  `docker container ls -a -q` - gives the complete Id list of the containers.
+-  In order to remove all the containers, instead of doing one by one we can use `docker container rm $(docker container ls -a -q)` as it gives back all the container Id's, `rm` will remove one by one.
+As we know `rm` container doesn't remove the running containers, so we force it to do using `docker container rm -f $()`.
+-  When we launch the docker container will get into the container, but when you want to lauch multiple container we need to use different terminals.
+In order to avoid it we can exit the present container and launch another (but the container will get shutdown), so we can apply this trick **detach container** using `left-ctl+p+q`, these makes we come out of container by detaching it rather than shutdown.
+If you want to go in (back to previous container) use `docker attach <os-name>`.
+-  `docker run -it  --name <abc>  <os-name>:<os-version>  <program-name>` - will the program and gives the output, programs can be ml models/python/linux commands, what ever it might be. (note the program should be in the container <os-name>)
+-  **Pipeline : install --> boot --> program --> shutdown --> teminate**, we apply this in docker too `docker run -it  --name <abc> --rm <os-name>:<os-version>  <program-name>` - will execute the program and teminates the container.

 [2.
 Session](https://www.youtube.com/watch?v=YCIf4Aj7Uoc&feature=youtu.be)